Ashughatoyan/Exchange/README.md

 Artak Ashughatoyan - was a project leader worked on{
-    About, buy, contact, dashboard - pages: React JS, Material UI Stripe system integration: Node.js
+    About, buy, contact, dashboard - pages: React JS, Material UI;
+    Stripe system integration: Node.js;
-    Firebase: Realtime Database, Authentication
+    Firebase: Realtime Database, Authentication;
-    worked on all the problems that were in the project }
+    worked on all the problems that were in the project;
+  }